The University of NC System–The NC Community College System Agreement

 C-STEP: The Carolina Student Transfer Excellence Program

 The Carolina Student Transfer Excellence Program (C-STEP) is a partnership between Craven Community College and the University of North Carolina at Chapel Hill, made possible by a grant from the Jack Kent Cooke Foundation.
 The goal of C-STEP is to identify high-achieving, low-to moderate-income high school and college students who would not otherwise attend a selective college or university; to enroll these students in the Associate in Arts/Science program at one of the partnering community colleges; to mentor these students through successful completion of an Associate degree (AA/AS); to transfer these students, as juniors, to UNC-Chapel Hill; and to support their successful completion of a baccalaureate degree.
 Entry into the program is competitive and is based on both demonstrated financial need and academic excellence.
-Questions concerning C-STEP should be addressed to the Liberal Arts/University Transfer Office in the BIT building, room 102, 252-638-0141.
+Questions concerning C-STEP should be addressed to the Arts & Sciences Office in Bate Hall, room 102, 252-638-0141.

 Other College University Connections